Explore The Pearl of the Aegean: The Best Places To Visit In Izmir

 For a true experience of the local culture in Izmir, head to the famed Kemeralti market nearby Konak Square.
 It’s quite easy to spend hours wandering the market streets, which are reminiscent of Istanbul’s Egyptian Bazaar.

-Stop by the stalls selling traditional Turkish foods and cuisine, local teas and colorful spices, clothing, and even the famed Turkish carpets and rugs.
+Stop by the stalls selling traditional Turkish foods and cuisine, local teas and colorful spices, clothing, and even the famed Turkish carpets and rugs and do some Kemeralti Bazaar shopping.
 The bazaar is also famous for serving Turkey’s authentic black tea or coffee beside the Hisar Mosque.

-There are many jewelry and antique shops in Kızlarağası Hanı (an Ottoman caravanserai, roadside inns along trade routes), as well as local artists working on metals, leather, and jewelry in the bazaar.
+There are many jewelry and antique shops in Kızlarağası Hanı (an Ottoman caravanserai, roadside inns along trade routes), as well as local artists working on metals, leather, and jewelry in the bazaar that will make your journey to one of the best places to visit in Izmir even more unforgettable.

 3. Pamukkale Thermal Pools